 In addition to the above core methodological issues which we attempt to surmount, we will also consider the issue as to whether the EU potentially used ISO 9000 in a protectionist manner.
 The requirement of an EC Mark (a public safety standard based on ISO 9000) to gain access to European markets and the significant influence held by the EU in the International Organization for Standardization (where ISO 9000 was designed) suggest that ISO 9000 may have been employed by the EU as a device to enhance intra-European trade at the expense of imports from non-European nations.
-In particular, the trade barrier aspects of ISO 9000 are potentially more severe for developing nations as they often lack the infrastructure to support implementation of the standard (Maskus, Wilson and Otsuki 2000) and in turn exhibit relatively slower diffusion of ISO 9000 may have been used to create a virtual standardization union.
+In particular, the trade barrier aspects of ISO 9000 are potentially more severe for developing nations as they often lack the infrastructure to support implementation of the standard (Maskus, Wilson and Otsuki 2000) and in turn exhibit relatively slower diffusion of ISO standards (Delmas 2002).
+Thus in line with the theoretical work by Gandal and Shy (2001), ISO 9000 may have been used to create a virtual standardization union.
 Accordingly, we will consider whether the worldwide diffusion of ISO 9000 has principally benefited European nations at the expense of non-European - particularly developing - nations.